-Although the appointment process may reflect the priorities of the vice-president/ president-elect and section vice-chairs, several factors are always considered:
+Although the appointment process may reflect the priorities of the vice-president/president-elect and section vice-chairs, several factors are always considered:

-• Evidence of interest and expertise.
-Have prospective volunteers attended the meetings, visited and/or posted to the committee's ALA Connect community, and introduced themselves to the chair?
+- Evidence of interest and expertise.
+Have prospective volunteers visited and/or posted to the committee's ALA Connect community, introduced themselves to the chair, or attended the meetings (virtual or face-to-face)?
 Do they have knowledge and/or previous experience that relates to the work of the committee?
-Have they indicated their interest on the volunteer form?

-• Demographics and composition of committee.
+Have they indicated their interest on the volunteer form? - Demographics and composition of committee.
 A balance is sought with respect to type of library (community college, college, or university), geographic representation, ethnic diversity, and gender.
-Those who have not had the opportunity to serve on an ACRL committee are encouraged to volunteer.

-• Recommendation of the current committee chair.
-Current committee chairs are asked to suggest prospective members.

-• Willingness to participate in the work of the committee.
-While attendance at the ALA Annual Conference or ALA Midwinter Meeting is not required to serve on a committee, volunteers should be prepared to engage in the committee work year-round.
+Those who have not had the opportunity to serve on an ACRL committee are encouraged to volunteer, as it is important to add new perspectives. - Recommendation of the current committee chair.
+Current committee chairs are asked to suggest prospective members. - Willingness to participate in the work of the committee.
+Volunteers should be prepared to engage in the committee work year-round.